JarvisPrestidge/hacker-news-scraper/README.md

 ## How to run

-The program can be run from any python 3.x compliant environment with access to pip for python for installing module dependancies, meaning you have a couple of options for setting up an enviroment.
+The program can be run from any python 3.x compliant environment with access to pip (required for installing module dependancies), meaning you have a couple of options for setting up an enviroment.

 * ### Basic Python install